In this project, political settlements and social provisioning in Cambodia are explored, using the health service as the unit of analysis.

 - An assessment of the ‘exercise of citizenship’.

-A map of the political settlement will be generated, which will then help frame the research questions for later stages of this work.
+A map of the political settlement is generated, which then helps to frame the research questions for later stages of this work.

 Methods and research design

 The study is being conducted in two stages.
-Stage one involves a mapping of political settlements and drawing connections with Cambodia’s broader developmental experience.
-Stage two consists of an analysis of social provisioning in the health sector.
+Stage 1 involves a mapping of political settlements and drawing connections with Cambodia’s broader developmental experience.
+Stage 2 consists of an analysis of social provisioning in the health sector.

 How does this project fit within ESID’s research agenda?